noochxxo/cleannami-nextjs-v1/README.md

 ## Getting Started

+The admin dashboards are not complete but enough is done to see what you data.

+Full documentation is in `docs` folder.

+- full payment process iscomplete from collecting payments from customers automated nightly preauths, completeing the payment process, paying cleaners.
+- To set the price create csv files and upload them in the dashboard. examples are in `pricing_data` folder.

 First, run the development server:

+- Create account on `cron-job.org` to create cron jobs
+- Create a secret key for cron jobs
+- generate api key for app to hit `api/jobs/complete-and-capture`
+- Since the logo image is solarge i have to upload it to an image hosting site.
+I used `uploadthing.com` its free.
+  Where ever you choose to host it just grab the image link and past it in `lib/constants/index.ts` with the `logo` variable.

 - Fill in the .env variables
   - google maps and places (one api key)